 3. Financial Responsibility.
 Dogs play by pretending to bite the neck of another dog.
 In a real dog fight, dogs actually bite other dogs, or people, and can cause minor and major injury.
 If your dog is aggressive and does the biting, by law, you are financially responsible for the medical bills of the dog or human bitten.
 This does not happen often, but it is not rare and when it does happen you must exchange names, addresses, and phone numbers with the other party.

 4. Reporting dog bites.
-By law, if a dog bite breaks the skin and draws blood, the incident must be reported to the Animal Control Center in the county where the dog resides.
+By law, if a dog bite breaks the skin and draws blood, the incident must be reported to the Animal Control Center .
 Also by law, Animal Control will want both dogs quarantined for 10 days, usually at home, as a RABIES watch.
 If you have no proof of rabies vaccination, the county will quarantine the dog at your expense.

-5. New dogs entering the park receive a lot of attention for dogs already in the park.
-Sometimes it is best to escort new dogs into the small dog section for a short perios before releasing the dog into the big dog section.
+5. New dogs entering the park receive a lot of attention from dogs already in the park.
+Sometimes it is best to escort new dogs into the small dog section for short periods before releasing the dog into the big dog section.

 6. Strong unruly dogs should be leashed and unleashed in the neutral zone at the park, not in the park or outside the entry gate.
 This is a safety issue.

-7. Smoking and e-cigarette smoking are prohibited.
-Smokers rarely pickup their butts and nicotine toxicity presents an emergency and requires veterinary interaction if your dog mistakes a half smoked butt for a snack.
+7. Tobacco and marijuana, are NOT allowed for your dogs safety.
+Smokers rarely pickup their butts and liquid nicotine, e-cigs ,vapes, and marijuana if spilled or dropped have toxicity and lead to an emergency and requires veterinary interaction if your dog licks or snacks on these products.
 Timely medical help is critical.
 Also, dry grass can catch fire easily.

-8. We prohibit food from being brought into the park.
+8. Food is NOT allowed in the park.
+Having a NO food policy is for the safety of you, your children and your dog.
 The park is not a garbage disposal area.
 Please empty your drinks on the grass before tossing the container in a waste disposal container.

 9. Dogs that run off the leash will usually poop when nature calls.
 Be a good park user and pick up your dog’s poop, and maybe another dog’s poop.
 We can’t see everything that our dogs do.